Pedagogical

 Over five semesters, I taught Art History classes for undergraduate students from Elon University (North Carolina) who came to Los Angeles as part of a semester-long study away program.

 These courses—"Issues in L.A.
-Art and Architecture"—engaged with the art and architectural history of the region through the lenses of geography and urban studies, emphasizing how cultural production in Los Angeles since the 1880s became, in part, dependent upon which version of the city the respective artists and architects were practicing within.
+Art and Architecture" (ARH 3000)—engaged with the art and architectural history of the region through the lenses of geography and urban studies, emphasizing how cultural production in Los Angeles since the 1880s became, in part, dependent upon which version of the city the respective artists and architects were practicing within.

-Through field trips to exhibitions and architectural landmarks, as well as guided writing projects, students learned to analyze individual works of art and architecture as well as the corresponding forces in L.A. history present at the time of their making.
+Through field trips to exhibitions and architectural landmarks, as well as guided writing projects, students learned to analyze individual works of art and architecture as well as the corresponding forces in L.A. history and urban planning present at the time of their making.

 -